These Americans moved to the 'most progressive' country for new dads

 Sweden's progressive laws mean it is arguably the best place on the planet to be a new dad.
 The United States, on the other hand, at least in terms of paid family leave, may be the worst in the developed world.

-"Here, it's not about work," said the 33-year-old Reid, looking out on the wintry sunset from his home on the island of Styrsö.
+"Here, it's not about work," says the 33-year-old Reid, looking out on the wintry sunset from his home on the island of Styrsö.
 "It's about enjoying life."

 For every child they have, Swedish parents are legally entitled to share 480 days off from work.
 During this break they are paid 80 percent of their salaries in the first 390 days and the equivalent of around $20 a day per parent thereafter.